RedMadRobot/mapmemory/README.md

 Feel free to create your accessors if needed.

-### Reusable properties
+#### Reusable properties

-If you want to keep the same value on [MapMemory.clear] and clear the value instead of removing, you can create reusable property.
+If you don't want some value to be removed from memory on [MapMemory.clear] and want to clear the value instead, you can create a reusable property.
 Such properties use the given `clear` lambda to clear the current value.

 ```kotlin
 class Counter {